-With the use of Cloud storage options like OneDrive, Google Drive, Dropbox and most recently SEQTA and learning platforms like Stile, storage and collection of work takes on a new perspective.
+With the use of Cloud storage options like OneDrive, Google Drive, Dropbox and learning platforms like Stile, storage and collection of work takes on a new perspective.
 Work done at home can be kept and shared or collected from home for school or vice versa.
 By having access available 24 hours a day, the 'wait until I get back to school' or 'I left it at school' will not be an excuse.
-Homework. class work and even shared projects will become more 'digital' in delivery and presentation.
+Homework, class work, and even shared projects will become more 'digital' in delivery and presentation.
+Within the Junior School homework is offline unless it is project related.